nerdlibfront/firebase-admin-fieldpath-problem/README.md

 # Reproduce
 1. Checkout project
 2. Add your firebase project id in .firebaserc
-3. run `npm run build && firebase emulators:start`
+3. switch to functions folder and run `npm i && npm run build && firebase emulators:start`
 4. add a new document to firestore in a collection named `test`
 5. See error appearing in log output of the emulator.